 There are over 400 projects shown on this site.
 Some of them are fairly easy, and some of them take a lot of time and patience to complete.
 All of them are fun.
 Follow the links on the art library page to find a project that fits your skill level and interests.

-Once you learn Jonni’s methods – using cardboard patterns inside your sculpture to get the contours and proportions right before you start, and taking your time to build your armature before you add the paper mache – then you will have the skills you need to make any sculpture you can dream up.
-We know that’s true, because hundreds of people have shown off their original sculptures on this site, and their work is always inspiring.
+Once you learn my methods, you will have the skills you need to make any sculpture you can dream up.
+I know that’s true, because hundreds of people have shown off their original sculptures on this site, and their work is always inspiring.
 You’ll find their photos in the comment sections on the site, especially on the Daily Sculptors page, where we like to hang out and admire each other’s work.

 Are All the Projects Made with Paper Mache?

 No, not all of them.
-Most of our projects are made with either paper strips and paste, or Jonni’s Paper Mache Clay, but other projects combine plaster cloth with Jonni’s Air Dry Clay recipe, and we now have several projects that are made with epoxy clay.
-Jonni even played around with concrete for awhile, until she found out that epoxy clay is easier to use for making waterproof outdoor sculptures (Portland cement comes in 90 pound bags!).
+Most of our projects are made with either paper strips and paste, or my Paper Mache Clay, but other projects combine plaster cloth with my Air Dry Clay recipe, and we now have several projects that are made with epoxy clay.
+I even played around with concrete for awhile, until I found out that epoxy clay is easier to use for making waterproof outdoor sculptures (Portland cement comes in 90 pound bags!).

 Ready to Get Started?

 Excellent!
 Visit our art library first.
 It’s organized to help you find the project you’d like best out of the 450+ tutorials on this site.
+If you don’t see what you need on that page, check out my premium sculpting patterns.
 And when you’ve finished your project, be sure to come back to the site and show it off.
 And be sure to visit the Daily Sculptors page, too, and say hi.
 And come back often.
 There’s a link to that page at the top of every post.

 History of UltimatePaperMache.com:

-To be honest, Jonni didn’t think many grownups would be interested in Paper Mache – so she’s wrong sometimes, too. 🙂 Now thousands of people drop by every day, with artists just like you visiting from all over the world.
+To be honest, I didn’t think many grownups would be interested in Paper Mache – so I’m wrong sometimes, too. 🙂 Now thousands of people drop by every day, with artists just like you visiting from all over the world.

-Since beginning the site, Jonni has written four books about sculpting with inexpensive materials.
+Since beginning the site, I’ve written five books about sculpting with inexpensive materials.
 Most of them are now listed at the top of Amazon’s paper mache category, and they’ve received many five star reviews.

 As you look around the blog, you’ll notice that I’m obsessed with both animals and art.
 I’m constantly surrounded by my growing menagerie of paper mache animal sculptures, and plenty of real critters, too – my pets sometimes “help” me in my studio.
 You’ll sometimes hear my cat, (unfortunately) in some of the videos on this blog.
 (I’m pretty good at training dogs.
 Cats – not so much.)